krishaamer/green-filter-research/research/introduction.md

 # Introduction {#introduction}

+How can I find companies that meet my expectations, standards and requirements?

 Consumer lifestyle contributes to environmental destruction.
 Ellen MacArthur Foundation, Material Economics (2019) models show 45% of CO2 equivalent emissions come from our daily shopping, produced by companies that make the products we consume.

 -   A survey of 1.2 million people by United Nations showing the percentage of people agreeing climate change is an **emergency** Anon. (n.d.a)